LDK Solar Advances After Replacing CEO, Hiring Board Members

 Peng will stay to guide “LDK Solar’s strategic direction and developing partners and other key relationships,” the company said.

 LDK’s depositary receipts, each worth one ordinary share, gained 0.5 percent to 87 cents at the close in New York, after climbing as much as 9.7 percent.

 The Xinyu, Jiangxi-based company said Oct.
 22 it would sell a 19.9 percent stake to a renewable-energy investor partly owned by the local government.
 Heng Rui Xin Energy Co. will acquire new LDK stock at 86 U.S. cents each.
 LDK’s American depositary receipts, each worth an ordinary share, had fallen from $51 in August 2008 to as low as 71 cents before the deal was announced.

 U.S. manufacturers led by a unit of SolarWorld AG (SWV) said Oct.
 3 they were forced to close plants and fire workers because of unfair Chinese government policies as they sought to persuade regulators the U.S. should maintain penalties on imports.

 Chinese exports of crystalline silicon photovoltaic cells and modules have flooded the global market, leading to a price collapse, Gordon Brinser, president of SolarWorld’s U.S. unit, said at an International Trade Commission hearing in Washington.

 Suntech Power Holdings Co.
-(STP), the world’s largest maker of solar modules, based in Wuxi, China, said Aug.
+(STP:US), the world’s largest maker of solar modules, based in Wuxi, China, said Aug.
 15 it replaced its CEO with Chief Financial Officer David King.